 What is Expected from you as a Vacation Rental Operator

 Put yourself in the shoes of a traveler or a vacationer.
 Think about that one time you stayed at a hotel, but the experience was more negative than it was positive.

 Maybe the staff was rude to you.
 Perhaps the room was filthy, or maybe there was a used condom left under the bed (you’re going to face this alright).

 Your goal is to prevent any of that from EVER happening in your business.
 Here are the basics:

 - Ensure that the property in real life is as close to how you market it online.

-- If your property comes with a flaw, don’t mask it, but be honest about it in the description and let your guests know about it before and after they book.
+- If your property comes with a flaw, don’t mask it, but be honest about it in the description and let your guests know about it before and after they make a reservation.

-- Ensure that everything in the property works and is comfortable for you yourself to stay in.
+- Ensure that everything in the property works and is comfortable for you to stay yourself.

-- Entertain any questions or concerns that potential prospects might have prior to booking your property.
+- Entertain any questions or concerns that potential prospects might have before booking your property.

 - Give your guests concise information on how to get to your property.